Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Theoretical Framework

 The nucleon-nucleus optical model potential $V(r)$ consists of real and imaginary parts describing elastic scattering and absorption, respectively.
 I employ the central terms of the global Koning-Delaroche (KD02) parameterization~\cite{Koning2003}, which takes the form

 where $V_V$ is the volume term, $V_S$ is the surface term, and $V_C$ is the Coulomb potential for protons.
 Each term has both real and imaginary components with Woods-Saxon or derivative Woods-Saxon radial forms.
-The spin-orbit term $V_{SO}$ is not included in this work, as it would require treating spin-up and spin-down channels separately, significantly complicating the neural network architecture.
-For spin-zero targets and unpolarized beams, the spin-orbit contribution to the total cross section is small, making this a reasonable approximation for this initial study.
+The spin-orbit term $V_{SO}$ is omitted as a deliberate simplification for this proof-of-concept study, since including it would require treating the $j = l \pm 1/2$ channels separately; it mainly governs spin observables such as the analyzing power and refines the angular distribution at backward angles, and its inclusion is a straightforward extension (Sec.~\ref{sec:conclusions}).
 The KD02 potential provides energy-dependent parameters fitted to extensive elastic scattering data for $A = 24$--$209$ nuclei at energies from 1~keV to 200~MeV.
 The potential depths and geometry parameters vary smoothly with energy and target mass, enabling interpolation to nuclei and energies not included in the original fit.
 In this work, I extend the KD02 parameterization to lighter nuclei such as \nuc{12}{C} by extrapolating the smooth mass dependence, which allows training the network over a broader range of nuclear sizes.
+I note that this extrapolation takes KD02 beyond its fitted range ($A \geq 24$); the results for \nuc{12}{C} and \nuc{16}{O} (both below the fitted lower bound $A = 24$) should be interpreted as a test of the network's ability to handle a wider mass range rather than as physically accurate scattering predictions for these light nuclei.

 I solve Eq.~\eqref{eq:schrodinger} numerically using the Numerov method with step size $h = 0.05$~fm.
-The S-matrix is extracted by matching the numerical solution to Coulomb functions at $r_{\text{match}} = 15$~fm.
+The S-matrix is extracted by matching the numerical solution to Coulomb functions in the asymptotic region near $r = 15$~fm; all reported comparisons use the multi-radius average detailed in Sec.~\ref{sec:results}.
+Convergence has been verified by comparing with $h = 0.025$~fm and $r_{\text{match}} = 20$~fm, yielding $S$-matrix changes below $10^{-3}$ for all nuclei in the training set.